daniel-hauser/moneyman/README.md

 Having all your data in one place lets you view all of your expenses in a beautiful dashboard like [Google Data Studio](https://datastudio.google.com) and [Microsoft Power BI](https://powerbi.microsoft.com/)

+## Important notes

+This app requires some technical skills, if you prefer a GUI app you can use [Caspion](https://github.com/brafdlog/caspion) instead.

+**Important:**
+The current implementation assumes that you run the code on secure and trusted computers.

+**It’s a bad idea**
+to put all your financial data and passwords in one place, especially with more than read-only access.

+By using moneyman, you acknowledge that you are taking full responsibility for the code quality and will use it only after you review the code and validate that it’s secure.

+**Please use a proper secret management solution to save and pass the environment variables**

-## Run
+## How to run

 ### Cloud

-TODO: Add instructions?
+Moneyman can be configured to periodically run automatically, using the [`scrape`](./.github/workflows/scrape.yml) github workflow.

+By default, this workflow will run every other day.

+Since logs are public for public repos, most logs are off by default and the progress and error messages will be sent in telegram.

+#### Setup

+1. Fork the [moneyman](https://github.com/daniel-hauser/moneyman) repo to your account
+2. Add the following secrets to the [actions secrets](https://github.com/daniel-hauser/moneyman/settings/secrets/actions) of the forked repo
+   1. `ACCOUNTS_JSON` So moneyman
+   2. `GOOGLE_SHEET_ID`
+   3. `GOOGLE_SERVICE_ACCOUNT_[EMAIL, PRIVATE_KEY]`
+   4. `TELEGRAM_API_[KEY, CHAT_ID]`
+3. Wait for the workflow to be triggered by github

 ### locally

+#### From code

 1. Clone this repo
 2. Run `npm install`
 3. Add your env variables (you can add them in a `.env` file in the project's root directory)
 4. Run `npm run start`

-TODO: Add docker build & run script
+#### From docker

+1. Define the environment variables in a `.env` file
+2. `docker run --rm --env-file ".env" ghcr.io/daniel-hauser/moneyman:latest`

-## Setup
+## Settings

-This app requires technical skills and a place to deploy your docker container.

-If you prefer a GUI app, you can use [Caspion](https://github.com/brafdlog/caspion) instead.

-**Important:**
-The current implementation assumes that you run the code on a secures and trusted computers.
-**Its a bad idea** to put all of your financial data in one place, especially with more then read only access.

-**Please use a secret management solution (azure secrets, docker secrets) to save and pass the environment variables**

 ### Add accounts and scrape